July-vilh/HomeWork/JAVA.md

 Note, that the result will combine the given strings without any separator.
 We can add a space " " between them:

 String fullname = firstname+" "+lastname;

++ is addition

+- is subtraction

+/ is division

+% finds the remainder of a division.